General Toussaint Campi

 Pronunciation:

-Toussaint Campi's initial service in the military began in 1797 when he served as a lieutenant in Italy.
+Toussaint Campi's first record of military service came in 1797 when he served as a lieutenant in Italy.
 The next year he served in the Army of Switzerland and fought at Unterwalden where he was wounded by a shot to both thighs.
 In 1799 Campi was serving at Turin where he defended the entrance to the arsenal and was wounded by a bayonet to the left side and taken prisoner.
-Campi was transported to Austria as a prisoner and remained there until finally released in 1801.
+Campi was transported to Austria as a prisoner of war and remained there until finally released in 1801.

-In 1810 Colonel Campi was sent to the Army of Illyria, and then the following year he was put at the disposition of the Viceroy of Italy, Prince Eugene.
-In August of 1811 he took command of the 65th Ligne in Spain, and then the next year he led them into battle at Salamanca, where he was wounded by a shot to the left foot.
+In 1810 Colonel Campi was sent to the Army of Illyria, and then the following year he was put at the disposal of the viceroy of Italy, Prince Eugene.
+In August of 1811 he took command of the 65th of the Line in Spain and then the next year he led them into battle at Salamanca, where he was wounded by a shot to the left foot.
 April of 1813 saw Campi promoted to général de brigade and then in May he took command of a brigade of the 46th Infantry Division in Italy.
 That September Campi fought at Feistritz and then was repulsed at Assling, and then in February of 1814 he fought at the Battle of the Mincio.

-After Napoleon's abdication, Campi was put on non-activity by the returning Bourbons.
-When Napoleon escaped from exile in 1815, Campi rallied to him and was given command of the 2nd Brigade of the 5th Infantry Division of II Corps.
-He took part in the campaign in Belgium that June and was badly wounded at the Battle of Waterloo.
+After Napoleon's abdication in April, Campi was put on non-activity by the restored Bourbons.
+When Napoleon returned from exile in 1815 for the Hundred Days, Campi rallied to him and was given command of the 2nd Brigade of the 5th Infantry Division of II Corps.
+He took part in the campaign in Belgium that June and was grievously wounded at the Battle of Waterloo.
 Afterwards, he was put on non-activity.
+At the end of 1818 Campi resumed his career with the army and in 1831 he was promoted to lieutenant general.

 Bibliography